Table of Contents

 ADAP provides US Food and Drug Administration (FDA)-approved HIV-related prescription medications for people with no or limited health insurance.
 You may have no health insurance, be on Medicare, or have private insurance with co-pays for your medications.
 Each state has its own requirements and list of covered HIV-related drugs, so requirements and medications provided vary by state.
 All states want proof that you are living with HIV, but not all require that you be at a certain stage of the disease.
 States also vary in whether they look at income only or income plus assets when they decide whether you qualify for ADAP.

 If you are unable to get medications through your state's ADAP program, you may be able to get them through a State Pharmaceutical Assistance Program (SPAP).
-Contact your county or an AIDS service organization for more information.
+Contact your county or an HIV service organization for more information.

 2. Medicaid

 Currently, Medicaid covers various categories of low-income adults and children.
 Because it is an entitlement program, everyone who meets the guidelines can get services.
 Services include mandatory benefits and states can also choose to offer a broad range of optional benefits, so coverage depends on where you live.
 Insurance through Medicaid may come automatically with TANF or SSI.
 Some counties also provide Medicaid if you have limited income or resources.
 Starting in 2014, you no longer have to be disabled or fall into another qualifying category to be eligible for Medicaid.
 The program is available to some people (depending on whether your state expanded Medicaid eligibility) who have annual income up to 138 percent of the federal poverty level.
-Contact your county or an AIDS service organization for more information.
+Contact your county or an HIV service organization for more information.

 3. Medicare